 DOUG LOWENSTEIN (ESA): The problem was, it was a really tricky search to do.
 Because it’s not like there’s a hundred people running self-regulatory rating boards.
 There’s not really an obvious pool of candidates out there.
 And that made it tough — really, really tough…

 The next four parts of Content Rated By: An Oral History of the ESRB include how ratings are assigned, garnering support from video game retailers and how the ESRB created a scalable global rating solution to meet the needs of mobile app and other digital game storefronts.
-Part 5 will be published next week in the ESRB blog.
+Part 5 will be published next week in the ESRB About section.

 Blake J. Harris is the best-selling author of Console Wars: Sega, Nintendo and the Battle that Defined a Generation, which is currently being adapted for television by Legendary Entertainment.